Skip to content

 typescript

-import { text, toolUse, toolResult, textMessage } from '@agentionai/agents';
+import { text, toolUse, toolResult, textMessage } from '@agentionai/agents/history';

 // Create content blocks